Self-supervised pseudo-colorizing of masked cells: Results

 For two inputs, the mean $\mu$, the variance $\sigma$, and the dynamic range $L$ are computed.
 The mIoU metric is used to evaluate the centroid heatmap predictions.
 Matching our decoding procedure in Equation \ref{eq:threshold}, we apply a threshold to the predicted and ground truth heatmap before computing the mIoU score.
 The metric is defined as:

-For the two class labels $C$, background and cell centroid blobs, the true positive $TP$, false positive $FP$, and false negative $FN$ pixels are computed.
-The bounding box AP metrics are computed using the \texttt{pycocotools} software library, we refer to the COCO dataset \citep{lin2014microsoft} for more details.
+For the two class labels $C$, background and cell centroid blobs, the true positive ($\mathrm{TP}$), false positive ($\mathrm{FP}$), and false negative ($\mathrm{FN}$) pixels are computed.
+The bounding box AP metrics are computed using the \texttt{pycocotools} software library, we refer to the COCO dataset \cite{lin2014microsoft} for more details.

-\textbf{Experimental setup.} During pre-training, Adam \citep{kingma2015adam} with its standard configuration is used as optimizer, the initial learning rate is set to $1^{-4}$, and reduced on plateaus by a factor of 10 to a minimum learning rate of $1^{-6}$.
+\textbf{Experimental setup.} During pre-training, Adam \cite{kingma2015adam} with its standard configuration is used as optimizer, the initial learning rate is set to $10^{-4}$, and reduced on plateaus by a factor of 10 to a minimum learning rate of $10^{-6}$.
 As pre-training loss, we are computing the pixel-wise mean squared error (MSE) between the reconstructed and the original microscopy images.
 All autoencoding schemes including pseudo-colorization are pre-trained for 75 epochs, whereas the basic autoencoding without pseudo-colorization is pre-trained for 50 epochs since it converges faster.
-Therefore, the basic autoencoding scheme has a lower relative total training time $T_{rel}$ than the remaining autoencoding schemes.
+Therefore, the basic autoencoding scheme has a lower relative total training time $T_{\mathrm{rel}}$ than the remaining autoencoding schemes.
 During training, the same optimizer configuration and learning rate scheduling are used.
-As training loss, three Huber loss functions \citep{huber1964robust} are used, one loss function per output (heatmap, height, and width).
-The total loss is computed by a weighted sum of the three loss values:
+As training loss, three Huber loss functions \cite{huber1964robust} are used, one loss function per output (heatmap, height, and width).